Get started by searching below:

 Warning signs of elder financial abuse include:

-• Canceled checks or bank statements that go to someone else
+• Canceled checks or bank statements sent to someone else

-• Changes to the power of attorney or bank accounts
+• Changes to power of attorney or bank accounts

 • Missing belongings or property

-• Someone showing unusual interest in how much money an elder is spending
+• Someone showing too much interest in an elder’s finances

 How to Report Elder Abuse

-Elder abuse can be committed by anyone: friends, family, care staff, or strangers.
+Elder abuse can be committed by anyone, including friends, family, care staff, or strangers.
 Because of this, it’s important to keep a close eye on your loved one and report elder abuse if you think any type of abuse is occurring.

 Did You Know